 The Honors College Student Advisory Board hopes to provide a platform to better enrich the current Honors College community and foster stronger relationships within the institution.

 The Honors College Student Advisory Board’s goal is to strengthen the relationships between student and faculty members of the Honors College community.
 It provides advisory feedback about the desires and expectations of the students, communicates these ideas with faculty, and connects students with opportunities and resources available throughout the Honors College.
 The HCSAB also creates fun and interactive events that connect members of the Honors College with each other in order to de-stress and establish relationships between board members and other students.
 The board provides students with chances to learn more about the expectations, procedures, and content of Honors College classes.
 Finally, the board helps students engage more robustly with the Honors College, and strives to implement changes that students want to see in order to promote further growth and development of the Honors College community.

-Taye is a Junior majoring in Criminology, Law, and Sociology with a concentration in Homeland Security and minors in Intelligence Analysis and Geographic Information Sciences.
-She is an active member in the Honors College and is extremely passionate about helping others and learning about different backgrounds, cultures, and languages.
-Folk joined the Honors College Student Advisory Board in hopes of connecting with Honors College students and to help provide a platform for their voices to be heard and impactful.
+Taye is a Senior majoring in Criminology, Law, and Sociology with a concentration in Homeland Security and minors in Intelligence Analysis and Geographic Information Sciences.
+She is an active member in the Honors College and is extremely passionate about helping others by learning about different backgrounds, cultures, and languages.
+Folk joined the Honors College Student Advisory Board in hopes of connecting with Honors College students and to help provide a platform for their voices to be elevated, respected, and impactful.
 She loves meeting new people and playing in the Green Machine, so make sure to say hello or help guide her away from the alluring trap of books in a mysterious place known as Fenwick.